-Although you can start dahlias from seeds, it's easiest to begin with tubers.
-After the soil is prepared, dig a hole 4-6 inches deep, lay the tuber horizontally, and cover with soil.
+Although you can start dahlias from seeds, it's easiest to use tubers.
+After you prepare the soil, dig a hole 4-6 inches deep, lay the tuber horizontally, and cover with soil.
 If you're planting several dahlias, grow the smaller varieties 9-12 inches apart.
 Taller dahlias can be spaced 2-3 feet apart, or half their final height (some can grow taller than 6 feet, so be prepared!).

-Though they are high performers during warm weather, dahlias are susceptible to frost.
-In warm climates, the tubers can be left to overwinter in the ground, but in cold climates, leave the plants growing until blackened by a hard frost.
-Cut the stalks to about 6 inches, loosen the soil with a pitchfork to avoid damaging the tubers with a shovel or trowel, and wash the dirt from the roots.
+Though they're high performers during warm weather, dahlias are susceptible to frost.
+In warm climates, the tubers can be left to overwinter in the ground, but in cold climates, leave the plants growing until they're blackened by a hard frost.
+Cut the stalks to about 6 inches, loosen the soil with a pitchfork to avoid damaging the tubers with a shovel or trowel, and wash the soil from the roots.
 Allow the tubers to air-dry.

-Tubers should be kept cool (about 40-50 degrees F) and dry during the winter months.
-They can be kept in sawdust, shredded newspaper, peat moss, or other materials that will keep them only slightly damp.
-If they are too cold or wet, the tubers will rot.
+Tubers should be kept cool (about 40-50°F) and dry during the winter months.
+They can be kept in sawdust, shredded newspaper, peat moss, or other materials that will keep them just slightly damp.
+If they're too cold or wet, the tubers will rot.
 If you don't want to save the tubers, you can always treat them as annuals and plant more every spring.

-Although it's great to enjoy the blooms directly in the garden, but don't be afraid to snip a few for a vase; cutting dahlia flowers for bouquets actually produces more flowers.
-Be sure to deadhead any spent blooms.
+Dahlias are beautiful in the garden, but don't be afraid to snip a few for a vase; cutting dahlia flowers for bouquets actually allows the plant to produce more flowers.
+Be sure to deadhead any spent blooms, too.

 After you've harvested dahlia flowers, make a fresh horizontal cut at the bottom of the stem and place the cut ends in about 2-3 inches of very hot (not quite boiling) water.
 Let the stems stay in the water for at least one hour.
 This hot-water treatment conditions the stems so the blooms will last four to six days.